MaxGandini/Obsidian_brain/AI/Machine_Learning/Unsupervised/DBSCAN.md

+Imagine you have a 3D space with some clouds of points, and you sweep the space using a sphere of radius $\epsilon$, while writing down how many points were into the sphere for each step.

 DBSCAN groups points into clusters based on two key parameters:

 - $\epsilon$ which is the maximum distance between two points to be considered neighbors.